SLSTP-2018/shab/README.md

 folder.
 The [build](flight/build) folder contains a pre-compiled build of [SHAB](flight/SHAB) for reducing build verification time by Visual Studio Code.

-Our code performs the following algorithm:
+Our software performs the following protocol:

 1. Initialize hardware:
     * Altimeter